 Each production lot or production consignment that is to be examined must be clearly defined.
 In order to avoid any dispute over the representativeness of the sample, a random sampling procedure as described in GL 50, section 2.3.3 should be chosen, whenever possible, alone, or in combination with other sampling techniques:

 If it is required to control the percentage of non-conforming items in a production lot, then (provided measurement uncertainty is negligible, in relation to sampling uncertainty)

+JAMAICA:We would like to know, What is the contribution that a sampling procedure makes to uncertainty measurements used to determine analyte concentrations?

 If the inspected parameter is qualitative (including quantitative data classified as attributes, for example "conforming" or "not conforming", with respect to a limit) or distributed in an unknown manner (consult ISO 5479:1997, "Statistical interpretation of data - Tests for departure from the normal distribution"), Attributes Plans (CAC/GL 50-2004, 4.2) should be performed for sampling.